University of Memphis

 Debra Bartelli, DrPH

 Project Evaluator, Research Associate Professor, Division of Epidemiology, Biostatistics,

 Dr. Bartelli has a Master's and Doctoral degree in Public Health from Columbia University.
 Before her current position as a research associate professor in the UofM's School of Public Health, she spent more than 15 years conducting program evaluations for local, state, and national organizations and agencies.
 She has taught community research evaluation at the undergraduate and graduate levels and for the past year, Dr. Bartelli has provided evaluation assistance to three of the currently funded iIMPACT projects.

-Sara Lovel is a graduate of the University of Memphis, where she earned dual Bachelor's degrees in German and Teaching English as a Second and Foreign Language (TEFL/ESL).
-She is also a recent graduate of The University of Memphis where she earned her Master’s of Science in Leadership and Policy Studies with a concentration in Student Personnel in May 2021.
-She is the Data Coordinator with the Coordinated Effort to Enhance Development (C.E.E.D) research grant located in the College of Professional and Liberal Studies at The University of Memphis.
-Sara has over 13 years of experience working with children and is passionate about helping families.
+Kristin Soto is a graduate of the University of Memphis, where she earned a Bachelor's degree in Child Development and Family Studies.
+She is the START Coordinator with the Coordinated Effort to Enhance Development (C.E.E.D) research grant located in the College of Professional and Liberal Studies at The University of Memphis.
+Kristin has six years of experience in a medical setting and two children of her own.